GoogleCloudPlatform/hadoop-discovery-tool/README.md

    10. Detailed execution information will be logged in the two log files, which will be present at location :
          1. Python Log:- `./hadoop_assessment_tool_{YYYY-MM-DD_HH:MM:SS}.log`
          2. Shell Log:- `./hadoop_assessment_tool_terminal.log`
-   11. After a successful tool execution, a PDF report will be generated at the location:
+   11. After a successful tool execution, a PDF report will be generated at the location insider docker from where the tool is run:
    ` ./hadoop_assessment_report_{YYYY-MM-DD_HH-MM-SS}.pdf`

 3. User Input Requirements
    1. The tool needs the below permissions to run the code and generate the PDF report:
       1. Sudo permission on the node.
+      2. The path where Cloudera Hadoop, Hive and Spark is installed should be known as this will be requested as an input in the bash script.
+      For example, if hadoop is installed on /etc/hadoop, please enter /etc as the input when prompted
-      2. Cloudera Manager(User should have one of the roles mentioned in 3.1.9) and edge/worker nodes from where the tool is being run should have firewal ports open for Cloudera manager host and IP
+      3. Cloudera Manager(User should have one of the roles mentioned in 3.1.9) and edge/worker nodes from where the tool is being run should have firewal ports open for Cloudera manager host and IP
          1. Host IP
          2. Port Number
          3. User Name
          4. Password
          5. Cluster Name
-      3. Hive Metastore
+      4. Hive Metastore
          1. User Name
          2. Password
-      4. Kafka [**This is a feature that will come with next release**]
-         1. Number of brokers
-         2. Host Name of each broker
-         3. IP of each broker
-         4. Port number of each broker
-         5. Log directory path of each broker
       5. SSL is enabled or not(conditional input - if automatic detection doesn't work it will be prompted)
       6. Yarn (conditional input - if automatic detection doesn't work it will be prompted)
          1. Resource managers hostname or IP address